karlotness/adrt/docs/examples.tomography.rst

        ax.set_title(title)
    fig.tight_layout()

-The inversion result, together with a slice plot in the horizontal direction is displayed below.
+The inversion result, together with a slice plot in the horizontal direction, is displayed below.

 .. plot::